microsoft/pxt-adafruit/docs/lessons/guess-the-number/quiz-answers.md

 ## 2. Consider the following directions

-Write the line of code that creates a condition when the BBC micro:bit button A is pressed.
+Write the line of code that creates a condition when the @boardname@ button A is pressed.

 ```blocks